dad2cl3/pyLoreBot2/README.md

 3. *records* - Lore in Destiny 2 associated with accomplishments within the game

 ### Searching
 Like all Discord bots, the search is initiated from within Discord by a user who types **!lore**.
 Anything that follows the command prefix is considered search criteria.
 The search criteria is parsed by the Whoosh library and the query is executed against the index.
-Whoosh functions like a search engine and supports a lot of the syntax that Apache Lucene supports.
-The search capabilities are very comprehensive and the [Whoosh documentation](https://whoosh.readthedocs.io/en/latest/) is outstanding.
+Whoosh functions like a search engine and the search capabilities are very comprehensive and the [Whoosh documentation](https://whoosh.readthedocs.io/en/latest/) is outstanding.

-Most importantly, the Whoosh library allows a user to isolate the search as desired.
+Most importantly, the Whoosh library allows a user to isolate a search as much, or as little, as desired.
 By default, a search is performed against all lore sources.
 However, a user can isolate a search to a specific type of lore.
 The following command:

 ```!lore type:grimoire omnigul```